Wife: Jailed Venezuelan opposition leader says 'we can't stop'

 The women's marches in Caracas were among several ongoing events planned across the country calling for peace.

-Venezuela's death toll rose to 36 on Friday when a 20-year-old male died after being injured in Thursday protests, the country's attorney general's office said in a statement.
+Venezuela's death toll rose to 36 on Friday when a 20-year-old man died after being injured in Thursday's protests, the country's attorney general's office said in a statement.

 Some deaths have been linked to both opposition and pro-government protests while others happened during acts of vandalism unrelated to the political unrest.